-- Each student is limited to two (2) events per season; - Each event is limited to one (1) day in duration; - The member school principal must grant permission if there is any loss of school time; - The member school coach determines the event does not interfere with any functions of the inseason school program; - Written consent is given by the school administration and athletic department prior to the student attending such activities.
+- Each event is limited to one (1) day in duration; - The member school principal must grant permission if there is any loss of school time; - The member school coach determines the event does not interfere with any functions of the inseason school program; - Written consent is given by the school administration and athletic department prior to the student attending such activities. - Member schools will inform the CIAC staff of students who are approved to attend.